vistadataproject/documents/README.md

 ### An Evolution in Interfacing

-The figure below summarizes the evolution from __thousands of unique, inconsistent, insecure code-based interfaces__ to that of a __single, standard, secure data model-driven interface__:
+The figure below summarizes the evolution from __thousands of unique, inconsistent, insecure, unidirectional code-based interfaces__ to that of a __single, standard, secure, symmetric (bidirectional) data model-driven interface__:
 <br><br><br>

 ![vdp-overview](https://github.com/vistadataproject/documents/blob/master/images/vdp-transition-20160926.png)